Config System

 !transforms = ["ResizeStepScale", "RandomPaddingCrop", "Normalize"]

-# `PrimaryFields` can be omitted in defination of `Intermediate` module
+# `PrimaryFields` can be omitted in definition of `Intermediate` module

 [ResizeStepScale]